 Please note, pressing the "back" arrow / button will terminate your application and the data will be lost.
 For security purposes, we will not store data and the application should be completed in one online session.

-ConnectOne Bank has 18 full-service New Jersey branches and one in New York City (Madison Avenue), in addition to its Private Client Center in Princeton, New Jersey.
+ConnectOne Bank has 18 full-service New Jersey branches, one in New York City, and one on Long Island), in addition to its Private Client Center in Princeton, New Jersey.

 In its thirteenth year of operation, ConnectOne Bank was originally established in 2005 as the North Jersey Community Bank.
-Following the acquisition of Citizens Community Bank, the Bank re-branded in 2013.
-Three years ago, ConnectOne Bank acquired Union Center National Bank and is currently the seventh largest bank headquartered in New Jersey, with assets in excess of $5.1 billion and more than 64,500 customer accounts.
+Following the acquisition of Citizens Community Bank, Bank re-branded in 2013.
+A year later, ConnectOne Bank acquired Union Center National Bank (Union, NJ).
+ConnectOne Bank is currently the seventh largest bank headquartered in New Jersey, with assets in excess of $5.1 billion and more than 65,300 customer accounts.

-When compared to the 202 similar length-of-term CDs tracked by DepositAccounts.com, which require a similar minimum deposit and are available nationwide, ConnectOneBank’s 10-month Personal CD APY currently ranks second.
+When compared to the 156 similar length-of-term CDs tracked by DepositAccounts.com, which require a similar minimum deposit and are available nationwide, ConnectOneBank’s 15-month Online CD APY currently ranks fourth.
+When compared to only to 15-month CDs, the APY currently ranks first.

 To look for the best CD rates, both nationwide and state specific, please refer to our CD Rates Table page.